rasmuspausgaard/germlineNGS/README.md

 ## WGS

 WGS analysis is only supported at the lnx01 server.
-WGS analysis requires a tab-delimited samplesheet containing 4 columns without headerline in this specific order:
+WGS analysis requires the user to point to a folder with inputdata (FastQ or CRAM) or a tab-delimited samplesheet containing 4 columns without headerline in this specific order:

 caseID/projectID, NPN, Relation, SampleStatus